billhennessy/hugo-shortcodes/README.md

 ### Prerequisites

 Assumes you have a local Hugo repo.

+The HTML audio and video tags require later browsers.
+You can see which [browsers comply here](https://en.wikipedia.org/wiki/HTML5_audio).

 ### Installing